 In 1967, Ferruccio Lamborghini had two steady sellers on the market, the 400 GT and the P400 Miura, but what he lacked was a full four-seater offering.
 He had a body designed by Marcello Gandini for Bertone.
 The car was put on a lengthened Miura chassis, it was designated the TP200 Marzal.

-This car was powered by half a Miura engine, the V-12 was cut in half lengthwise, resulting in a two-litre, in-line six, and was mounted transversely in the rear.
+This car was powered by half a Miura engine; the V-12 was cut in half lengthwise, resulting in a two-liter, in-line six, and was mounted transversely in the rear.

-However, Bertone thought it could be produced and even built the chassis in his own plant to insure himself of the rigidity to deal with all that glass.
+However, Bertone thought it could be produced and even built the chassis in his own plant to ensure himself of the rigidity to deal with all that glass.

-The interior of the car was finished in a bright-silver leather upholstery, and provided space for up to four adults.
+The interior of the car was finished in bright-silver leather upholstery and provided space for up to four adults.
 Thanks to the large gullwing doors (in true Mercedes 300SL style), the entry to both the front and rear seats was very easy.

-The Marzal was the epitome of the ‘Hexagonitis’-period, through which Bertone was going at that time, everything that was designed at his studio’s had to resemble, one way or another, with an hexagon.
+The Marzal was the epitome of the ‘Hexagonitis’-period, through which Bertone was going at that time; everything that was designed at his studios had to resemble, one way or another, an hexagon.

 Today the Marzal has a prominent place in Ferruccio’s little museum on the shores of Lake Trasmine, although some sources state the Marzal is located in the Bertone Design Study museum.

 Some general information about the car based on what’s been reported about its appearance and limited known features: